 We recognize stock-based compensation expense in accordance with the provisions of ASC Topic 718, Compensation-Stock Compensation.
 The fair value of stock-based payments is estimated, on the date of grant, using a Black-Scholes model.
 The resulting fair value is recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the option.
+For shares issued under the ESPP the service period is the purchase period.
 The use of a Black-Scholes model requires us to apply judgment and make assumptions and estimates that include the following:

-- Fair Value of Common Stock-Before our Initial Public Offering on December 3, 2013, our Board of Directors determined the fair value of the common stock.
+- Fair Value of Common Stock-Prior to our Initial Public Offering on December 3, 2013, our Board of Directors determined the fair value of the common stock.
 The Board of Directors made determinations of fair value based, in part, upon contemporaneous valuations to determine fair value.
 The contemporaneous valuations were performed in accordance with applicable methodologies, approaches and assumptions of the technical practice-aid issued by the American Institute of Certified Public Accountants Practice Aid entitled Valuation of Privately-Held Company Equity Securities Issued as Compensation. - Expected Volatility-Volatility is a measure of the amount by which a financial variable such as a share price has fluctuated (historical volatility) or is expected to fluctuate (expected volatility) during a period.
-As we do not yet have sufficient history of our own volatility, we have identified several public entities of similar size, complexity and stage of development and calculate the historical volatility using the volatility of these companies. - Expected Dividend Yield-We have never declared or paid dividends and have no plans to do so in the foreseeable future. - Risk-Free Interest Rate-This is the U.S. Treasury rate for the week of each option grant during the year, having a term that most closely resembles the expected life of the option. - Expected Term-This is the period of time that the options granted are expected to remain unexercised.
-Options granted have a maximum term of ten years and we have estimated the expected life of the option term to be six years.
+As we do not yet have sufficient history of our own volatility, we have identified several public entities of similar size, complexity and stage of development and calculate the historical volatility using the volatility of these companies. - Expected Dividend Yield-We have never declared or paid dividends and have no plans to do so in the foreseeable future. - ·Risk-Free Interest Rate-This is the U.S. Treasury rate for the week of each option grant during the year, having a term that most closely resembles the expected life of the option. - Expected Term-This is the period of time that the options granted are expected to remain unexercised.
+Options granted have a maximum term of ten years and we have estimated the expected life of the option term to be between five and six years.
 We use a simplified method to calculate the average expected term. - Expected Forfeiture Rate-The forfeiture rate is the estimated percentage of options granted that is expected to be forfeited or canceled on an annual basis before becoming fully vested.
-We estimate the forfeiture rate based on historical turnover data..
+We use published surveys of employee retention rates of similar peer companies to estimate pre-vesting option forfeitures.